sourav3365/Amazon-fashion-recommendation/README.md

 # Amazon-fashion-recommendation
-Recommending amazon fashion products using text vectorizer techniques and K-Means algorithm and transfer learning
+Recommending amazon fashion products using text vectorizer techniques and K-Means algorithm and transfer learning.
+In this case study similarity between any two or more products is governed by the euclidean distance between them.

 1. Use the top_fashion.rar file for traning/testing models
 2. The Preparing data folder contain three ".ipynb" files